shdant113/Beer/readme.md

 What's in your fridge?
 Tell your friends what you're drinking and keeping in stock, upvote your favorite beers and breweries, and find your new favorites with BeerFridge!

-Connect with beer lovers across the country and you all share your fridges!
+Connect with beer lovers across the country as you all share your fridges!

 ***